aregsar/aregsarblog/blog/2020/laravel-7-auth-route-registration-under-the-hood/index.md

 ## Registering the authentication routes installed by the Laravel UI package

-Mixing in the authentication routes from the UI package into the `Illuminate\Routing\Router` class is only the first part to setup auth routes for your application that happens when `UiServiceProvider::boot()` method is invoked.
+Mixing in the authentication routes from the UI package into the `Illuminate\Routing\Router` class is only the first part to setup authentication routes for your application.
+That first part happens when the `UiServiceProvider::boot()` method of the `Laravel\Ui` package is invoked.

-The second part is the actual execution of the mixed in `Illuminate\Routing\Router` class authentication route methods to register the authentication routes.
-This happens when the `Auth::routes()` is called in the `routing/web.php` file.
+The second part is the actual execution of the closure functions that were added to the `Illuminate\Routing\Router`class `$macros` array to register the authentication routes.
+This second part happens when the `Auth::routes()` method is called in the `routing/web.php` file.

-Below I show how the `Illuminate\Routing\Router` class's mixed in route registration methods are used to register authentication routes with our application.
+Below I show how the route registration methods in `Illuminate\Routing\Router::$macros` are used to register authentication routes with our application.

-It all starts with the `Auth::routes()` call in `routes/web.php`:
+It all starts with the `Auth::routes()` call:

 ```php
 //from routes/web.php